syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Attachments.md

-'Create a new PDF document
+'Creates a new PDF document

 Dim document As New PdfDocument()

-'Create an attachment
+'Creates an attachment

 Dim attachment As New PdfAttachment("Input.txt")